ChoeHa-U/Better-BLUR-for-MySHELL/README.md

 ## Notes

-- Tested on **Ubuntu (GNOME)** and **Bazzite (GNOME, Fedora Atomic)**
+- Tested on **Ubuntu (GNOME)** and **Bazzite (GNOME, Fedora Atomic)**.
-- If you're on a non-GNOME desktop (KDE, XFCE, etc.), the script will tell you it isn't supported and won't run
+- If you're on a non-GNOME desktop (KDE, XFCE, etc.), the script will tell you it isn't supported and won't run.
-- If your desktop environment isn't detected correctly even though you are on GNOME, the script will ask if you want to continue anyway
+- If your desktop environment isn't detected correctly even though you are on GNOME, the script will ask if you want to continue anyway.
+- pop-up blur is not implemented yet (do it manually).